 Recognizing that fees serve no role in making communities safer and that they unfairly force people who come into contact with the courts to pay for a system that serves all of society, the Justice Index sets a goal of abolishing all court fees.
 No state has yet abolished all court fees, but one in three has moved to abolish some of the most pernicious fees.
 These include fees for appointed counsel in criminal cases and fees for a person's incarceration, such as per diem "pay to stay" fees and charges for the cost of meals and other basic necessities.
-Arkansas charges a range of fees, including a fee for representation by a public defender.ii
+Idaho charges a range of fees, including for the services of a public defender and the costs of incarceration.ii

-Recommendation: Arkansas should abolish all fees.
+Recommendation: Idaho should abolish all fees.
 Short of that, it should abolish the most pernicious fees, including fees for appointed counsel and incarceration fees.